ManoelSilva/super-d-the-game/README.md

 * Levels
 ```
-	Each level represent a human system, divided in two or three sublevels.
-For this project,
+	Each level represent a human system.
-	the game will try to reproduce respiratory, digestive and nervous systems.
 ```

 * Ranking System
 ```
-	Passing sublevels with all points of life ranks the player with 3 stars.
+	Passing levels with all points of life ranks the player with 3 stars.
 Passing with
 	a pontuation less than 12 or more/equals to 8 points of life will rank 2 stars.
 Passing
 	with less than 8 points of life will rank 1 star.
 ```